Mbk10201/-SBOX-Discord-API-/README.md

  - Go to Token page and set up your token ->
  - If you want to use the webhook service instead, go to the event page and configure them by your taste.

+<h1>Informations</h1>
-[WARN] This library is still in massive development so if you encounter any problems, you are free to make a issue
+This library is still in massive development so if you encounter any problems, you are free to make a issue.

+<h1>Screenshots</h1>
 ![]([https://myoctocat.com/assets/images/base-octocat.svg](https://cdn.discordapp.com/attachments/1111078058640809984/1111078062734454835/Capture_decran_2023-05-25_013127.png))